-Determining how many recessed lights a room needs and how bright they should be are the first steps in planning for general lighting.
+Determining how many recessed lights a room needs is one of the first steps when planning the lighting for a room.

-How to Measure a Room for Recessed Lighting
+How to Measure a Large Room for Recessed Lighting

 Now take a look at the next example.
-You can see how each “room” is defined for measuring and calculating the number of lights separately.
+Each area is defined for measuring and calculating the number of lights separately.
 The imaginary walls provide reference points to determine the size of each area and the number of lights needed.

-A common misconception is that tall ceilings require more lights, when actually the opposite is true.
+A common misconception is that tall ceilings require more lights, but that’s not always the case.

-If the lights will be installed in a ceiling taller than 16 feet, you may want to use PAR type light bulbs.
-They have a tighter beam control which will get more of the light down from the ceiling to the living area.
+If the lights will be installed in a ceiling taller than 16-feet, you may also want to use PAR type light bulbs.
+They have a tighter beam control which will get more of the light down from the ceiling to the surface plane.